mleduque/TheSwordofNoober/README.md

 - Added French translation by Le Marquis (of the d'Oghmatiques).
 - Added version flag.
-- Updated WeiDU installer v227.
+- Updated WeiDU installer to v227.

 ##